 Promotion recommendations in middle school will be made by the grade-level teaching team, based on student performance on assessed learning standards.
-In any case where the teaching team recommends retention, the Executive Director will review the case and assemble an appropriate team which may include the Director, Principal, teachers, advisors, and parents to
+In any case where the teaching team recommends retention, the Executive Director will review the case and assemble an appropriate team which may include the Director, Principal, teachers, advisors, and parents to make a final determination.
+Determinations for students with special needs (IEP, 504 plans, or LEP students) will be made in consultation with the appropriate special services faculty.
+The Executive Director, under North Carolina law, has the authority to make the final promotion/retention decision.

 In high school, students must successfully complete designated courses and accrue credits as specified in the following table to be promoted.
 Note that students may take the required courses in an alternate pathway, depending on prior course credits earned.
-Following are promotion criteria for 2018/19:
+Following are promotion criteria for 2021-2022:

-Grade Promotion Criteria Credits Required 4 Additional Requirements 9 English I, Math, Earth/Environmental Science, World History, two electives, Crew 6 10 English II, Math, Biology, World History, two electives, Crew 12 10 th Grade Passage 11 English III or AP Lang, Math, Chemistry, American History I, two electives, Crew 18 12 (graduation) English IV or AP Lit, a fourth Math course, American History II, two electives, Crew 24 Senior Capstone Project
+Grade Promotion Criteria Credits Required4 Additional Requirements 9 English I, Math, Earth/Environmental Science, World History, two electives, Crew 6 10 English II, Math, Biology, Civics, two electives, Crew 12 10 th Grade Passage 11 English III or AP Lang, Math, Chemistry, Personal Finance, two electives, Crew 18 12 (graduation) English IV or AP Lit, a fourth Math course, American History, two electives, Crew 24 Senior Capstone Project

-^{}Students must complete at least one physical education elective prior to graduation
+\Students must complete at least one physical education elective prior to graduation